Payday loans in Saskatchewan

 How to file a complaint against a lender

 You can file a complaint directly with Saskatchewan’s Financial and Consumer Affairs Authority by filling out an online form or by calling them at 306-787-5645.
-The organization will typically conduct an investigation if they believe that a payday loans company has breached Saskatchewan’s consumer protection laws.
+The organization will typically conduct an investigation if they believe that a payday loan company has breached Saskatchewan’s consumer protection laws.
 If there is evidence of malpractice, they can take legal action against the business.
 This includes revoking its license, slapping it with a penalty and even filing a civil action to get a settlement for customers if the lender is facing numerous complaints.

-Short-term loan alternatives in Saskatchewan
+Payday loan alternatives in Saskatchewan

 Saskatchewan assistance programs